miguelbautistag/miguelbautistag/README.md

 ---

-Thanks for stopping by!
+Thanks for visiting! 🚀
-Each repository includes detailed READMEs, test artifacts, screenshots, and full QA lifecycle documentation.
+Every repo has detailed READMEs, artifacts, screenshots, and full QA lifecycle evidence.

-Feel free to explore — I'm always happy to connect about QA, automation, or collaboration opportunities. 🚀
+Feel free to explore — I'm always open to chat about QA, automation, or collaboration opportunities.